sereneATL/early-diabetes-detection/README.md

 - Part 1: Data collection and cleaning
 - Part 2: Data visualisation and statistics
 - Part 3: Machine learning model training

+The problem statement is a classification model, whereby we predict the presence of diabetes given the symptoms of the patient